mansikulkarni96/TravelMate/README.md

 ## INSTALLATION GUIDE:

-1. Download python 3.6.x from https://www.python.org/downloads/release/python-360/ - automatic!
+1. Download python 3.6.x from https://www.python.org/downloads/release/python-360/
 1. From Windows Home go to Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables and add two new variables in 'PATH' -> [Home directory of Python]; [Home directory of Python]\Scripts
 1. Check python version using the following command: python --version
 1. Install django using: pip install Django==1.10.3